iggnas/dwm/README.md

-# dwm
+# my dwm and slastatus
-dwm and related
+readme and screenshot todo